-Large accelerated filer Accelerated filer

-Non-accelerated filer Smaller reporting company X

-Emerging growth company \boxtimes

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗵 No 🗆

-As of May 1, 2021, 6,554,665 Class A ordinary shares, par value \$0.0001 per share, and 3,450,000 Class B ordinary shares, par value \$0.0001 per share, were issued and outstanding, respectively.
+Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$ Emerging growth company 0 00 y, indicate by check mark if the registrant has elected not to use the extended transition ting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ ion period for complying with any r Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗵 No 🗆 9 , , , , 000 shares of Class A ordinary shares, par value \$0.0001 per share, and 3,450,000 shassued and outstanding, respectively. ares of Class B ordinary shares, p ar

-FRAZIER LIFESCIENCES ACQUISITION CORPORATION Form 10-Q For the three months ended March 31, 2021 Table of Contents
+FRAZIER LIFESCIENCES ACQUISITION CORPORATION Quarterly Report on Form 10-Q Table of Contents